halyph/mind-flow/docs/blog/2022/2022-12-23-digital-garden-or.md

 But, I don't want to stick to "Digital Garden" as is and want to have both ideas simultaneously: Blog and Wiki ("Digital Garden").

 Blog is kinda snapshot of your ideas.
-It's very interesting reading it in retrospective.
+It's very interesting to read it in retrospective.

 Regarding *Wiki*, currently it's very small (à la initial state) and "dirty".
 I will be evolve with one big disclamer: "This *Wiki* is for me, but you can read it as well".
 I.e. I don't plan to polish every article to make it perfect.
 I just make a note, update here and there and that's it.